blakeanneberg/CCNA/textbook.md

 - 802.3 Header, IP Packet, 802.3 Trailer ---> HDLC Header, IP Packet, HDLC Trailer ---> 802.3 Header, IP Packet, 802.3 Trailer

 ## Ethernet as a WAN technology
-- Fiber ethernet link to connec a CPE Router to a service providers WAN
+- Fiber Ethernet link to connect a CPE Router to a service providers WAN
-1. customer connects to an ethernet link using a router interface.
+1. customer connects to an Ethernet link using a router interface.
-2. fiber ethernet link leaves the customer building and connects to some nearby Service provider location calle a point of presence POP, sp uses a ethernet switch. inside the SP network SP users any tech it wants to create specific ethernet WAN serves
+2. fiber Ethernet link leaves the customer building and connects to some nearby Service provider location called a point of presence POP, service provider uses a Ethernet switch.
+Inside the SP network SP users any tech it wants to create specific Ethernet WAN serves

 - Ethernet WAN
 1. WANs by their very nature give IP routers a way to forward IP packets from a LAN at one site over the WAN to another LAN at another site
 - 802.3 Header, IP Packet, 802.3 Trailer ---> H802.3 Header (Source = Router 1 G0/1 MAC, Destination = Router 2 G0/0 MAC) , IP Packet, 802.3 Trailer ---> 802.3 Header, IP Packet, 802.3 Trailer
-2. Ethernet Line Service E-Line: the kind of pont to point ethernet WAN services
+2. Ethernet Line Service E-Line: the kind of point to point Ethernet WAN services

 ## IP Routing
 - Internet Protocol IP focuses on job of routing data